 Moles are bumps or growths on the skin that have different skin tone than the rest surrounding skin.
 For those who find moles unattractive, uncomfortable, or have deeper concerns about their origins, we have the answer.
 Cosmetic Mole removal is a safe and fast way to remove this unsightly skin condition and reveal the smooth, healthy skin beneath.
 For more information click the link below.

-Sunflower Dermatology provides complete, comprehensive, and compassionate care in the treatment and cure of basal cell and squamous cell carcinoma skin cancer.
-Sunflower Dermatology offers Mohs Surgery in our Riverside, MO office.
+Epiphany Dermatology provides complete, comprehensive, and compassionate care in the treatment and cure of basal cell and squamous cell carcinoma skin cancer.
+Epiphany Dermatology offers Mohs Surgery in our Riverside, MO office.
 This procedure provides the highest cure rate for cancer and allows our physician, Dr. Matthys, to be a surgeon and pathologist.

 Mohs skin cancer surgery is an in-office procedure that can take up to 3 hours.
 Patients should take all medicines the day of surgery, and can have breakfast, or lunch, before the procedure.
 After the patient and physician confirm the site of the skin cancer, a tissue sample will be taken and processed in our in-office laboratory.